DSR-RHIT/me447-visualizing-data/cm/week-04_assignments.md

 week 4
 ------

+Portfolio progress.
+By the end of the week you should be able to

+-   something
+-   something else

+Roundtables

+-   Present your D4 Multiway graph and critique.
+-   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

 Reading

 -   Few (2012) Differing roles of tables and graphs
 -   Wainer (2000) How to display data badly

+Lecture slides

 Tutorials

 -   Tables
 -   Finding interesting data

-Presentations

--   D4 Multiway graph and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

 bibliography
 ------------